 2. IRAs

 If your employer doesn't offer a retirement plan — or one that suits your financial goals — you can still receive many of the same benefits through an individual retirement account (IRA) of your choosing.
 Rather than investing through your place of work, you open these accounts directly with a financial services company that offers them.
+As of 2024, the IRS allows individuals to invest up to $7,000 a year.1

-As of 2022, the IRS allows individuals to invest up to $6,000 a year, or $7,000 if you are age 50 or older by the end of calendar year.
 You also have the option to open a Roth IRA, which has many of the same benefits and caveats as a Roth 401(k).
 You pay taxes on your contributions up front.
-These contributions aren't tax-deductible, but you may not owe any taxes on your gains in retirement as long as you meet certain requirements.
+These contributions aren't tax-deductible, but you may not owe any taxes on your gains in retirement as long as you meet certain requirements.2 Some IRA providers require a minimum contribution to open an account, and some don't.
+If you're wondering how to invest a small amount of money, doing a little research on IRA providers might be worth your while.

 3. Taxable Accounts